 Once a customer enters your store, you have precious little time to entice them to purchase and give them a memorable shopping experience.
 Most customers walk into a store for a reason, and it is the job of the retailer to make sure their store spaces inspire action from shoppers.

-There are various merchandising tactics which retailers can use to maximise profits, but in this post, we are going to talk about the basics of vertical merchandising and how it can get shoppers to pay more attention to shelves which are below eye level.
+There are various merchandising tactics that retailers can use to maximise profits, but in this post, we are going to talk about the basics of vertical merchandising and how it can get shoppers to pay more attention to shelves that are below eye level.

 Vertical Merchandising and Eye Level shelf

 There are certain things which you know you should pay attention to but for one reason or another, you often miss them.
 It’s never intentional, but somehow you forget them and only realise it when it’s irrelevant.
 This happens not just in our everyday lives but in your stores too – like in those ominous bottom shelves which collect dust.